kevinawongw/data-science-wine-classification/README.md

 <strong>Techniques</strong>

-A. Data Wrangling & Text Processing.
+* Data Wrangling & Text Processing.
 Our original database was very large, containing over 150,000 entries and over 600 wine varieties.
 For the scope of this project, we also needed to simplify our database to only include the relevant columns: wine_variety